-After Abraham defeated Chedarla'omer and his allied kings, he was greeted by Malkhi-tzedek, the priest-king of Jerusalem:
+After Abraham defeated Chedarla'omer and his allied kings, he was greeted by Malki-Tzedek, the priest-king of Jerusalem:

-Who was Malkhi-tzedek?
+Who was Malki-Tzedek?
 What is the significance of this encounter?

 The Sages identified the priest-king of Salem as Shem, the son of Noah.
 With his ill-fated greeting of Abraham, however, Shem forever lost the priesthood.

-This transfer of the priesthood is deeply significant, as it contrasts the different approaches of these two great individuals, Shem and Abraham.
+This transfer of the priesthood has deep significance, as it contrasts the different approaches of these two great individuals, Shem and Abraham.

-Shem emphasized God’s quality of transcendence.
-He was a priest “to God, the Most High.”
+Shem emphasized the attribute of God’s transcendence.
+He was “a priest to God, the Most High.”
 His God was exalted far beyond the realm of humanity.
 Finite and insignificant, we cannot begin to emulate God, and Godliness cannot directly influence us.
 For Shem, in order to approach God it is necessary to choose a worthy intermediary.
 Therefore, the text emphasizes that only he was a priest.
 Only a holy individual of Shem’s stature could serve as a bridge between God and His creatures.
 Since Shem’s descendants did not attain the necessary spiritual level, they were unable to inherit Shem’s priesthood.

 The Torah, on the other hand, views every individual as a being created in God’s image.
 We all are capable of connecting with our Creator.
-What then is the function of the kohen (priest)?
-The kohen not an intermediary, but rather atones for and purifies the people, enabling them to approach God directly.
+What then is the function of the kohen (priest) in the Torah?
+The kohen is not an intermediary, but rather atones for and purifies the people, enabling them to approach God directly.
 This form of priesthood could only originate from Abraham, from his attribute of chesed and sincere desire to help others.

 Abraham developed his special trait of chesed through the two mitzvot mentioned in the Torah portion: brit milah (circumcision), and settling the Land of Israel.
-Both commandments strengthened his connection with future generations — “This is My covenant that you must keep, between Me and you and your descendants” (Gen. 17:10).
-They enabled Abraham to focus on his primary goal: concern for others and preparing the way for future generations.
+Both commandments strengthened his connection with future generations.
+“This is My covenant that you must keep, between Me and you and your descendants” (Gen. 17:10).
+These commands enabled Abraham to focus on his primary goal: concern for others and preparing the way for future generations.

 In general, mitzvot serve to connect and unite.
-The word mitzvah comes from the root 'tzevet,' meaning ‘togetherness’ or ‘team.’
-The mitzvot focused Abraham’s lifework towards the future community of his descendants, and through them, to the entire world.
+The word mitzvah (מצווה) comes from the root צוות meaning ‘together’ or ‘team.’
+The mitzvot focused Abraham’s spiritual labors toward the future community of his descendants, and through them, the entire world.

 A careful reading of the text reveals a major shift that occurred in Abraham’s service of God.
 When Abraham first arrived in the Land of Israel, he built an altar and dedicated it “to God Who appeared to him” (Gen. 12:7).
 This dedication expressed Abraham’s gratitude for his own personal spiritual attainments.
 “To God who appeared to him” — just to Abraham, the holy prophet in his own private spiritual world.